 Hon.
 Alfonso M. Sincoy, Sr., Malapatan Mayor, in his opening message, said that it is a significant event to address the needs and uplift the lives of our IP farmers and fisherfolk.
 He also stressed the importance of considering the environment as they engage in new technology and new farming techniques.

 During the forum, IP chieftains and farmers from different groups addressed their agriculture-related concerns to the DA Secretary.
-Problems with farm-to-market roads, access to quality inputs, and tenure status, among other were reported.
-IP leaders and farmers added that these issues hinder them to produce at optimal level and realize a more decent profit.
+Problems with farm-to-market roads, access to quality inputs, and tenure status, among others were reported.
+IP leaders and farmers added that these issues hinder them to produce an optimal level and realize a more decent profit.

 In response to the issues raised, several projects were proposed by the IP groups to the Secretary.
 Project proposals for agro-production (upland rice, abaca, cacao, coffee and coconut), for livestock raising (goat, chicken, and carabao), for post-harvest (corn sheller, solar dryer) and for fisheries (boats) gained approval provided that there is proper validation.